mspalione/cocktailFinder/README.md

 ~Responsive design based on screen size.

-~Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app [ countryList(data) populates a drop down list from a json file. ]
+~Read and parse an JSON external file into your application and display some data from that in your app [ countryList(data) populates a drop down list from a json file. ]

-~Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX) [ getJson(url, headers) retrieves data from an external API utilizing fetch() and returns data as json to be displayed in countryList() and countryStats(). ]
+~Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX) [ getJson(url, headers) retrieves data from an external API utilizing fetch() and returns data as json to be displayed in worldStats, countryCodes, countryList() and countryStats(). ]

 ~Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application [ countryStats() creates an object with multiple values and displays the values on the webpage with createHtml(). ]